-“Government’s first duty is to protect the people, not run their lives.”
+“The most terrifying words in the English language are: I’m from the government and I’m here to help.”
 For seven summers, he worked as a lifeguard, making a total of 77 rescues.
 He had a fear of flying.
 He is the only man to have served as President of the United States and president of a union.
-He had three and one half tons of jelly beans, his favorite candy, shipped to the White House for his inauguration.
+Three and one-half tons of jelly beans, his favorite candy, were shipped to the White House for his inauguration.
 He is Ronald Wilson Reagan, 40th President of the United States, serving from January 20, 1981, to January 20, 1989.
-Ronald was born in Tampic, Illinois on February 6, 1911, to a poor family, with an alcoholic and frequently unemployed father.
-Ronald did not excel in school, earning average grades at Eureka College in California, where he majored in economics, one of three presidents to do so.
+Ronald was born in Tampico, Illinois on February 6, 1911, to a poor family, with an alcoholic and frequently unemployed father.
+He did not excel in school, earning average grades at Eureka College in California, where he majored in economics, one of three presidents to do so.

 Ronald, unlike most presidents, did not pursue a career in politics at an early age.
 Instead, Ronald set out to become an actor.
 He appeared in 53 movies and several television shows, earning his nickname “The Gipper” from one of his more memorable roles.
 Just as Ronald appeared to be becoming a star, he was ordered to active duty with the US Army in World War II.
 Ronald never served overseas due to his poor eyesight, however, he kept a film roll of the war, specifically depicting the liberation of Auschwitz, because he believed that one day, people would doubt that the Holocaust had ever occurred.
 After the war, Ronald never regained his film stardom, although he went on co-star in several other films.